 “But you don’t believe in the Holy Ghost-“

 “That’s not true.”
 I interjected.

 At this point I could clearly see the road that the conversation was taking.
 “Sir,” I said in my friendly customer service voice.
 “I’m not the best person for a debate on what Adventists believe.
-I believe in Jesus Christ who is my Lord and Saviour.
-He’s the one I serve and I obey what he tells me to do.”
+I believe in Jesus Christ who is my Lord and Savior.
+He’s the one I serve and I obey what He tells me to do.”

 Afterwards I analyzed every word of my conversation … I’m analyzing it even now.
 Did I say the right thing?
 Did I respond in a way that gave honor to God?